 With more than 30 years of ranching experience, Myfe is Founder of Helotes Creek Nature Center and Director Emeritus of San Antonio Livestock Exposition.
 She has long been active in the community protecting San Antonio’s natural resources and advocating for responsible development.

-Shelby Ruff joined Meridian Solar Inc. in January 2013 as a Vice President of Business Development.
-Shelby brings 7+ years of solar energy industry experience after successfully co-founding and managing Solar Community LLC, a nationwide residential solar energy company, for 7 years.
-He also supported the worldwide talent growth at Rackspace Hosting (NYSE: RAX) while holding positions in San Antonio, TX and London, UK, hiring over 250+ employees for the company as it grew from a high growth startup to a publicly traded company and industry leader in cloud hosting technology.
-Shelby received his MBA in Management and his Bachelor’s degree in Business Administration, both with high honors, from St. Mary’s University of San Antonio, TX while on scholarship supporting the NCAA Division II Men’s Soccer Program.
+Shelby Ruff joined the Solar San Antonio Board of Directors in 2009.
+He founded Off Grid Hardware, LLC in 2013 with a focus on solar energy project development and off grid battery storage systems.
+Shelby is also global recruiting consultant for Fortune 500 & Start-Up businesses.
+He brings nine years of solar energy industry experience after successfully co-founding, managing, and selling Solar Community LLC, a nationwide residential solar energy company, to a global solar distributor.
+He also has 10 years of recruiting experience and supported the worldwide talent acquisition teams at Rackspace Hosting (NYSE: RAX) while holding positions in San Antonio and London, UK.
+Shelby helped hire hundreds of employees for the company as it grew from a high growth startup to a publicly traded company and industry leader in cloud hosting technology.
+Shelby received his MBA in Management and his Bachelor’s degree in Business Administration, both with high honors, from St. Mary’s University of San Antonio — all while on scholarship playing NCAA Division II Men’s Soccer.

 Garland Scott, PE, CEM, Air Education and Training Command